KenshiTech/d20/README.md

 This function asks the VRF coordinator for `randomness`.
 Once the requested `randomness` is received, the `fulfillRandomness` function emits a `Rolled` event.

-## Testnet Kenshi

-Your contract needs to hold some testnet Kenshi to pay for VRF fees.
-You can request for testnet Kenshi in our [Telegram chat](https://t.me/kenshi_token).